Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **On Training Instance Selection for Few-Shot Neural Text Generation; (Prompt-based generation)** Ernie Chang, Xiaoyu Shen, Hui-Syuan Yeh, Vera Demberg; Select informative and representative samples based on K-means clustering.
 - **RESOLVING TRAINING BIASES VIA INFLUENCEBASED DATA RELABELING; (Data relabeling)** Anonymous
 - **Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics;** Swabha Swayamdipta et al
+- **Are All Training Examples Created Equal?
+An Empirical Study;** Kailas Vodrahalli, Ke Li, Jitendra Malik; In MNIST, using a subset of the whole training dataset can achieve comparable performance while this conclusion doesn't hold in CIFAR10 & CIFAR100.
+They propose a method based on the magnitude of the gradients to select important samples.